pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nc-wdfdevice-evt_wdf_file_close.md

 <p class="CCE_Message">[Applies to KMDF and UMDF]</p>

-A driver's <i>EvtFileClose</i> callback function handles operations that must be performed when all of an application's accesses to a device have been closed.
+A driver's *EvtFileClose* callback function handles operations that must be performed when all of an application's accesses to a device have been closed.

 ## -parameters